 Angiotensin II receptor blockers (ARBs)

-Nonpreferred Angiotensin II receptor blockers may be considered medically necessary for the treatment of cardiovascular disease and diabetes when the patient has failed a trial of a preferred ARB, due to intolerance or inadequate response.
+Brand Angiotensin II receptor blockers that are not available generically may be considered medically necessary for the treatment of cardiovascular disease and diabetes when the patient has failed a trial of a generic ARB, due to intolerance or inadequate response.